pviscone/cmgrdf-cli/README.md

 The caching system relies on hashes of the input file names (and, if the files are local, their modification time) and the whole processing history (cuts, defines, ...) that is implemented via string expressions.
 It cannot track changes in externally called C++ code or data files.

-Support for caching of the full set of selected events via `Snapshot()` will also soon be added.

 ## Runnig in SWAN and Jupyter